-Assist human service and transit providers and public officials to develop, coordinate and administer the Public Transit/Human Service Coordination Transportation Plan and Program.
-FTA programs are 1) Special Needs of Elderly Individuals and Individuals with Disabilities Program (Section 5310), 2) Job Access and Reverse Commute Program (Section 5316), and 3) New Freedom Program (Section 5317).
+Assist human service and transit providers and public officials to develop, coordinate and administer the Public Transit/Human Service Coordination Transportation Plan and Programs.

-- The Coordinated Public Transit-Human Services Transportation Plan was developed in response to the federal requirement that all MPO's develop a regional transit coordination plan. - MPO staff created and implemented a competitive selection program in consultation with the Technical Committee's six-member Project Selection Task Force. - Projects for the JARC and the New Freedom program initiatives were competitively selected for a variety of projects requesting funds for a portion of program operating assistance. - Project scope and performance measures were developed and used to monitor project activities.
+- The Coordinated Public Transit-Human Services Transportation Plan was developed in response to the federal requirement that all MPO's develop a regional transit coordination plan. - MPO staff created and implemented a competitive selection program in consultation with the Technical Committee's six-member Project Selection Task Force. - Projects for the Section 5310, JARC and the New Freedom program initiatives were competitively selected for a portion of operations or capital assistance. - Project scope and performance measures were developed and used to monitor project activities.

-- The subrecipients are selected through a competitive process and derived from a locally developed Coordinated Transit-Human Services Transportation Plan. - Solicit and prioritize applications for Section 5310, JARC and New Freedom Initiative funds. - Review applications for FTA transportation disadvantaged funding and develop recommendations to the MPO Technical and Officials Committees, and the NDOR. - Monitored projects though performance measures.
+- Revise the application procedure and project selection process to meet new MAP-21 guidelines that consolidates the FTA programs for Section 5310 and Section 5307 funding. - The subrecipients are selected through a competitive process and derived from a locally developed Coordinated Transit-Human Services Transportation Plan. - Solicit and prioritize applications for Section 5310, JARC and New Freedom Initiative funds. - Review applications for FTA transportation disadvantaged funding and develop recommendations to the MPO Technical and Officials Committees.